Muhamadamani/muhamadamani.github.io/_pages/about.md

 ---

-👋 Hello!
-I'm **Muhamad Amani**, a PhD candidate at TU Delft in Aerospace Engineering.
+A PhD candidate at TU Delft in Aerospace Engineering.
 I specialize in **AI-driven design** and **sustainable materials for additive manufacturing**.

 🔍 My research lies at the intersection of: